How the rioters who stormed the Capitol came dangerously close to Pence

 The Post is not identifying the location in the Capitol complex where Pence was taken for security reasons.

-Once shepherded to the secure location, Pence remained there throughout the entire siege, even as most key congressional leaders were evacuated to an offsite secure location, according to administration and congressional aides.
+Once shepherded to the secure location, Pence remained there throughout the entire siege, even as most key congressional leaders were evacuated to an off-site secure location, according to administration and congressional aides.

-It would take several hours before Capitol Police — aided by reinforcements of hundreds of D.C. police officers, FBI SWAT team members, Secret Service officers and National Guard — ejected the rioters from the grounds and secured the building.
+It would take several hours before Capitol Police — aided by reinforcements of hundreds of D.C. police officers, FBI SWAT team members, Secret Service officers and National Guard soldiers — ejected the rioters from the grounds and secured the building.

 As lawmakers debated where and how they should reconvene to continue the electoral vote count disrupted by the violent mob, Pence pushed to continue the session where it had begun — in the Capitol.